appbead/webkit-wiki/What-can-you-do-to-help-us.md

 * Refactor CMake files to minimize amount of Qt-specific code (work with upstream)
 * Analyze scripts which were used for QtWebkit testing in past, compare with what WebKit project uses today, restore/reimplement Qt-specific bits were appropriate

-### Support non-Linux platforms

-In particular, the next platforms are very desirable to have support for:

-* OS X (>= 10.10)
-* Linux on 32-bit x86 (just needs testing) and other CPU architectures (amount of needed work will vary a lot)
-* Other POSIX-compliant operating systems like *BSD, with Clang or GNU toolchain

 ### Improve documentation

 [Webkit Wiki](http://trac.webkit.org/wiki) contains lots of useful information, including old documentation of QtWebKit port.
 Unfortunately, not all of it is up to date.